 Orienteering is an exploration program in which students search and locate markers in a surrounding area within a set time period.
 Students are split into groups and given a topographical map to locate markers in a logical order, dependent upon allocated points and their location.
-Students gain valuable experience in map reading skills, teamwork, verbal communication, collaboration, cooperation, decision making and prioritising.
+Students gain valuable map reading, teamwork, verbal communication, collaboration, cooperation, decision making and prioritising skills.

 Available at: Bickley, Ern Halliday and Woodman Point.
 Challenge considerations: Team land-based challenge.
-C L Duration of program: 90 minutes.
+Duration of program: 90 minutes.
 Items required: Enclosed shoes, hat, sunscreen and water bottle.
 Focused Core Shared Values: Respect and concern for others and their rights.Environmental responsibility.